prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 mushr/mushr_utils/foxglove/foxglove_layout.json
 ```

+Next, click the "Extensions" button on the left panel (bottom) and then find the extension called "mushr".
+The author is uwprl.
+Press install.

-Three panels should appear after selecting this layout, as pictured below.
+After both of the above steps, three panels should appear after selecting this layout, as pictured below.
 The left panel is for the data source, the central panel is for the map, and the right panel is for teleop driving.

 {{< figure src="/tutorials/noetic_quickstart/layout_example.png" width="700" >}}